Gabriel Arias Player Props: Guardians vs. Astros

 Gabriel Arias At The Plate

-- In four games this year (6.8%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (6.7%), Arias has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.